perjor/catalyser/docs/README.md

 I'm tring to get it to work with my webcam.
 It's working on localhost, but when I dpeloy it on netlify and open it in chrome, it doesn't ask for webcam permission.
 On firefox it does, but it doesn't call the draw function.

-I've found a workaround for the number pf sets I can train in [this open github issue](https://github.com/ml5js/ml5-library/issues/164).
+I've found a workaround for the number of sets I can train in [this open github issue](https://github.com/ml5js/ml5-library/issues/164).